 The Amen Clinics Method – The Future of Healing ADHD In The U.S.

-Based on all that we have discussed, it’s clear that mental health treatment needs a make-over in the U.S. The French secret to healing ADHD without medication is to treat the whole person, rather than treating symptoms alone.
+Based on all that we have discussed, it’s clear that mental health treatment needs a make-over in the U.S. The secret to healing ADHD without medication is to treat the whole person, rather than treating symptoms alone.

 At Amen Clinics, natural treatments have become much more common as a first line therapy.
 We are definitely not opposed to medication, as there are many times when medication is appropriate and even lifesaving.
-However, we are opposed to the indiscriminant use of medication, which we are seeing even more commonly in the new patients who come to our clinics.
+However, we are opposed to the indiscriminate use of medication, which we are seeing even more commonly in the new patients who come to our clinics.

 ADHD Diagnostics at the Amen Clinics:

 - SPECT Imaging and Lab Studies (a study we performed showed that SPECT scan results changed the diagnosis and/or treatment plan 78.9% of the time!) = More targeted diagnosis and treatment plan with higher levels of success

 The 4 Circles Approach: